YixiongDing/UniMelb-Study-Materials/Modelling Complex Software Systems /Notes.md

 ### Types of models
 1. Mathematical models：
+    - macro-equations
         - For some systems, we can describe the global state and behaviour in terms of **macro-equations**
-    - For some systems, these macro-equations exist and have an analytical solution (found using calculus)
+        - For some systems, these macro-equations exist and have an analytical solution (found using calculus), Unfortunately, many systems have no such analytic solution
-2.
+    - no macro-equations：

+3. Computational models:
+    - In particular **agent-based models** (ABMs), which arose (in the 1960s) to model systems that were too complex for analytical descriptions.
+The rapid growth of computational power has made ABMs a practical tool
+        - system parts: **agents** with local state and rules
+        - system structure: **patterns** of local interaction between agents
+        - system behaviour: dynamic **rules** for updating agent state on the basis of interactions

 ### Steps in modelling a complex system
 1. define the key questions